beardboy/t-tesla/docs/README.md

 # Introduction

-This is an unofficial documentation of the Tesla Solar local REST API.
+This is an unofficial documentation of the Tesla Solar Local and Tesla Owner REST API.

 ## Contributing

 We welcome your contributions!
 Please feel free to submit [pull requests](https://github.com/beardboy/t-tesla/pulls) with any changes or additions you'd like to make.
 Your assistance is highly appreciated!

-## Getting Started
+## Getting Started - Local API

 To begin, set up your Gateway on your local WiFi network by following Tesla's instructions available at: